amsen20/masters-thesis/docs/imem/soundness.md

 ```

 If the class definition does not follow the escape-checking propagation rules, a program may leak the class fields.
-imem assumes that every linear class that is a box’s resource satisfies these requirements.
+imem assumes that every linear class that is a resource in a box satisfies these requirements.

 ### imem Components